[Series 2: The Battle of Zenkunen and the Battle of Gosannen] The Battle of Zenkunen returns to war after a ceasefire, with the Kokufu army struggling

 Abe Yoriyoshi, perhaps thinking he was no match for Yoriyoshi, submitted to him, and was so thorough in this that he changed his name to Yoritoki out of consideration for the fact that his own given name was the same as Yoriyoshi

-The War of the Nine Years was a campaign in which the Minamoto clan, dispatched by the imperial court, quelled the rebellion of the Abe clan, which was growing in power in Mutsu (Iwate Prefecture), with the help of the Kiyohara clan.
+The Battle of Zenkunen was a war in which the Minamoto clan, sent by the Imperial Court, suppressed a rebellion by the Abe clan, who were expanding their power in Mutsu (Iwate Prefecture), with the help of the Kiyohara clan

-After that, an internal conflict arose in the Kiyohara clan, which had strengthened its control from Mutsu to Dewa (Akita prefecture), and the dispute over the family headship developed into a battle during the War of the Third Year, and the Minamoto clan was also here. is deeply involved.
+Then, an internal conflict arose within the Kiyohara clan, which had been strengthening its control from Mutsu to Dewa (Akita Prefecture), and the resulting struggle for succession escalated into the Gosannen War, in which the Minamoto clan was deeply involved

-These two campaigns led to the establishment of the Oshu Fujiwara clan in Hiraizumi, Iwate Prefecture, and the bond between the Minamoto clan and the samurai of eastern Japan deepened, leading to the establishment of the Kamakura shogunate under Minamoto no Yoritomo.
+These two wars led to the rise of the Oshu Fujiwara clan in Hiraizumi, Iwate Prefecture, and the ties between the Minamoto clan and the eastern samurai deepened, leading to the establishment of the Kamakura shogunate under Minamoto no Yoritomo

 The breakdown of the armistice agreement due to the Akutagawa Incident